comit-network/RFCs/RFC-003-SWAP-basic.md

 When Bob sees that the α-HTLC is deployed on α he decides whether to deploy the β-HTLC or abort the swap.
 He MUST make his decision early enough such that he will be able to deploy the β-HTLC before `beta_expiry`.
-If Bob deploys β-HTLC too close to or after `beta_expiry` Alice MUST abort the protocol.

 If he decides to continue with the swap, he deploys β-HTLC to β with the following parameters determined in the setup phase: